Friday, 4 August 2023

 Our first port of call on this voyage of discovery was the island of Limnos which sadly was the departure point for the tragic and ultimately futile invasion of Gallipoli.

-Travelling on board with us was Sebastien Bertrand, professor of history and geopolitics; he gave his first lecture this morning on Greeks in antiquity.
+Travelling on board with us was Sebastien Bertrand, Professor of history and geopolitics.
+He gave his first lecture this morning on Greeks in antiquity.
 It was very interesting.
-The day was to be one steeped in history because, after an early lunch, we were ferried ashore to visit the archaeological site of Poliochni which is considered one of the largest early urban centres of the Early Bronze Age.
+The day was to be one steeped in history because, after an early lunch, we were ferried ashore to visit the archaeological site of Poliochni which is considered one of the largest urban centres of the Early Bronze Age.

 Poliochni